-Michigan State University recognizes that students with families have responsibilities that present challenges unique to this student-parent population.
-In 1994, several students with the assistance of Family Resource Center (FRC) established and registered a student organization for the purposes of providing encouragement and support to student-parents, STUDENT PARENTS ON A MISSION (SPOM).
-SPOM provides an opportunity to network with other student-parents and discover the many resources available at Michigan State University and in the surrounding communities.
+Michigan State University recognizes that students with families have responsibilities that present challenges unique to this student parent population.
+In 1994, several students with the assistance of Family Resource Center (FRC) established and registered a student organization for the purposes of providing encouragement and support to student parents—Student Parents On a Mission.
+SPOM provides an opportunity to network with other student parents and discover the many resources available at Michigan State University and in the surrounding communities.

 It was 1991 when LaRonda Brown-Chastang stepped foot on Michigan State University’s campus.
-She was 18 years old and had a 2-year old son Marcus.
+She was 18 years old and had a two-year-old son, Marcus.
 Like many of us, she felt alone and very isolated.
 Not only did she have to learn to live away from the friends & family who have always supported her, but she had to adjust to university life.
 This in itself can be very overwhelming.